ickowzcy/paranoia/README.md

 4. Be paranoid: `./paranoia` (requires access to create raw sockets -- you may need to be root)

 ## Type of events monitored
-Presently, the following proc event types:
+Presently, visibility is provided into the following proc event types:
 - exec
 - fork
 - exit

 ## Output formats supported
-Two output formts are available for your convenience. `text` is the default, and mostly useful for human consumption.
+Two output formats are available for your convenience. `text` is the default;
+it is mostly useful for human consumption.

 With the following environment variable set, the output will be formatted in `json`:
 ```
 PARANOIA_OUTPUT_FORMAT=json